cesarhmatias/cesarhmatias/README.md

 <div>
  <p>

-I am 21 years old and I study Electrical Engineering.
-My course enphasis is on AI.
+I am 21 years old and I am a Data Scientist.
 Currently I study Data Science by myself and with some courses on DataCamp.
+I do Electrical Engineering as well with AI emphasis.
 My expertise right now is on creating Dashboards for data visualization.
-I like to use opensource tools, like Python's Streamlit library, wich allows you to create simple and yet powerful WebApp for an easy server deploy.
+I like to use opensource tools, such as Python's Streamlit library, wich allows you to create simple and yet powerful WebApp for an easy server deploy.

-Currently, I work as a Data Scientist Intern on Prometeon Tyre Group.
-I create data solutions for the BI area.
+I do create data solutions for the BI area.
 I can make my way on every data demand.
 Just give me some time to think and search on StackOverflow.

-I'm currently looking for an oportunity to prove myself on a regular job.
-Just need to improve my dataskills.
+I'm currently looking for an oportunity to prove myself on a junior level job.

 </h4>
 </div>